aleslab/eegSourceTemplateMatching/README.md

 EEGLAB Plugin:

-Ensure all the files are on your matlab path before starting EEGLAB so the plugin is loaded into EEGLAB.
+To use it as a EEGLAB plugin, the toolbox should be located in the EEGLAB/plugins folder before starting EEGLAB.
 Load a study.
 If not already computed compute appropriate ERP's for your study for -all- electrodes (important because template uses all electrods).
 Then under STUDY menu choose "create custom template".
 This will save a custom template file.
 Look at the figures to ensure the template is aligned with your electrode montage (to within about a cm).
 Then select "Fit Visual Area Templates" this should have your template file already chosen.
 This should create a plot with the results of the template fit.